-module Context:context with operationssig
+module Context:context with operationssig..end

 Internally applies the Compact rule of the model evolution calculus.